Opinion | Judge Amy Coney Barrett and the future of physician-assisted suicide

 The resulting body of law will enjoy greater legitimacy by virtue of its having been arrived at by politically accountable lawmakers through open debate — and its being subject to amendment or repeal should experience reveal unanticipated new challenges or unintended consequences.

 Surely the history of Roe v.
-Wade, and its repercussions — political and legal — shows the risks of shifting the discussion of all such nuances into the federal judiciary, especially when the underlying issue involves sensitive questions surrounding the beginning, and end, of life.
+Wade and its repercussions — political and legal — shows the risks of shifting the discussion of all such nuances into the federal judiciary, especially when the underlying issue involves sensitive questions surrounding the beginning, and end, of life.

 Support Barrett or oppose her, she had a point when she wrote, in a 2013 law review article on stare decisis: “The public response to controversial cases like Roe reflects public rejection of the proposition that stare decisis can declare a permanent victor in a divisive constitutional struggle.”

-Barrett’s mentor, the late Justice Antonin Scalia, dissented in Gonzales, on the grounds that federal controlled-substance law requires barbituates be used for a “legitimate medical purpose,” which, in his view, could not possibly include physician-assisted suicide.
+Barrett’s mentor, the late Justice Antonin Scalia, dissented in Gonzales, on the grounds that federal controlled-substance law requires barbiturates be used for a “legitimate medical purpose,” which, in his view, could not possibly include physician-assisted suicide.
 (Roberts and Thomas joined Scalia’s opinion.)

 For the court to adopt Scalia’s view — to overrule Gonzales while retaining Glucksberg — would tilt the current legal balance against physician-assisted suicide and euthanasia, another reason to focus on Barrett’s assertion, at the hearing, that “no one should assume” she will always do what Scalia would have.